"Mist ... cemetery ... Halloween. Should end well."

 - In Freddy vs. Jason, this is where Lori ends up in her first nightmare and finds the spectres of Freddy's child victims playing and singing his warning rhyme.

-- Dr. Tesla's initial hiding place is a decrepit, fog-covered graveyard outside of London.
+- Dr. Tesla's initial hiding place in Return of the Vampire is a decrepit, fog-covered graveyard outside of London.
 When he is revived, he moves to an abandoned church.

 - In Harry Potter and the Goblet of Fire, Voldemort did his little forbidden ritual in a graveyard.
 You know, the usual "bone of father, blood of enemy, flesh of servant" rebirth routine.